 List of Renewable Energy Companies in the UK

-Technologies certainly exist to harness the power of all these natural resources and massive investment is being made in the UK in order to meet tough targets for CO2 emission reductions and to have more energy generated from renewable sources.
+Technologies certainly exist to harness the power of all these natural resources, with massive investments being made in the UK to meet demanding targets for CO2 emission reductions.
+Meeting these and other targets requires more energy generated from renewable sources.

-List of Companies Producing Their Own Renewable Energy You Can Purchase Directly
+List of Companies Offering Renewable Energy Tariffs

 Companies Offering Green Tariffs by Purchasing Energy From Elsewhere